 Whisper, another Rainbow Gallery thread, is a single ply, thin furry wool.
-Using two-ply on 18 mesh canvas works well for long fur.
+Using two-ply on 18-mesh canvas works well for long fur.
 For a slightly less furry look combine one strand of Whisper with a strand of crewel wool.
 This also allows you to get more variation in the color.
 While Whisper is less furry than Angora, you can brush it to make longer fur.

-Yakko (middle) being a short hair, needs a less flamboyant texture.
-For him I used black crewel wool (three-ply).
+Yakko (middle) being a shorthair, needs a less flamboyant texture.
+For him, I used black crewel wool (three-ply).
 He is done in plain Basketweave and was brushed slightly to raise the texture of the wool.
 Yakko is a very black cat, but if your cat isn’t quite so solid, you might want to think about using a thread like EPiC, or Sheep’s Silk from The Thread Gatherer which has some subtle variation in the color.
 This would make the cat look more realistic.
 These would also work well for gray or orange tabbies.

 To make his stripes, I used a picture of him as a kitten for my model (he wouldn’t stay inside to pose).
 I put in the pale area around the nose first.
-Next I stitched the stripes.
+Next, I stitched the stripes.
 Finally fill in with the final color.
-In all fairness, I need to note that it was the last color which really made him look good.
+In all fairness, I need to note that it was the last color that really made him look good.
 Without it, the results were just terrible, so don’t despair if it looks bad partway through.

 Finishing the Canvas